 Members must attend a minimum of fifty percent (50%) of IRB meetings annually and should attend all meetings for which they are scheduled.
-For community members, they must attend 10 out of 12 meetings per year.
+For community members and unaffiliated members, they must attend eighty percent (80%) of IRB meetings per year.
 If a member is unable to attend a scheduled meeting, that member should inform the IRB Chair or his or her designee in writing.
 If the inability to attend will be prolonged, a request for an alternate member to be assigned may be submitted to the IRB Chair or the IO.
 If an IRB member is to be absent for an extended period of time, he or she must notify the IRB at least 30 days in advance so that an appropriate replacement can be obtained.
 The replacement can be temporary, for the period of absence, or permanent if the member is not returning to the IRB.
-If the member has a designated alternate (see Alternate Members), the alternate member can serve during the Principal Member's absence, provided that the IRB receives advance notice.
+If the member has a designated alternate (see Alternate Members), the alternate member can serve during the Primary Member's absence, provided that the IRB receives advance notice.